OSU-BMBL/IRIS/markdown/faq.md

 <br>

 #### What is biclustering? <a id="biclustering"></a>
 Biclustering is a clustering technique which allows for clustering of both gene IDs and samples in a count data matrix.
-Biclustering in VIDGER performs a biclustering analysis using one of the selected biclustering tools with a maximum bicluster size of the indicated cutoff value.
+Biclustering in IRIS performs a biclustering analysis using one of the selected biclustering tools with a maximum bicluster size of the indicated cutoff value.

 <br>

-#### What experimental designs does VIDGER currently allow? <a id="expdesign"></a>
+#### What experimental designs does IRIS currently allow? <a id="expdesign"></a>
-One of the motivations when designing VIDGER was to allow for a variety of commonly used experimental designs employed in RNA-seq experiments.
+One of the motivations when designing IRIS was to allow for a variety of commonly used experimental designs employed in RNA-seq experiments.
 Currently, our application allows for:

 * Comparisons between two factor levels (groups) amongst one treatment factor;
 * Comparisons between level combinations between two treatment factors;